Steve's Gastronomic Home Page

 The Taboli had a very fresh and light flavor.
 The main problem with this and the hummus on my dinner was that there was not enough of either one.

-I ordered Dolma on the side (four of these rice filled grape leaves are served in an order) that I enjoyed about as much as anything I ate at the restaurant.
+I ordered Dolma on the side (four of these rice filled grape leaves are served in an order) that I enjoyed about as much as anything I have tried at the restaurant.

 The Dinner Salad was excellent with feta cheese providing the bulk of the flavor.
 The fresh lettuce and vegetables, though, also contributed to its quality.